Decision-Making Under Uncertainty

 Multistage Optimization

-Decision making under uncertainty follows a natural sequential process in which uncertainty realization (i.e. observation of the true values of previously uncertain parameters) and subsequent reactive decision making alternate as time proceeds.
+Decision-making under uncertainty follows a natural sequential process in which uncertainty realization (i.e. observation of the true values of previously uncertain parameters) and subsequent reactive decision-making alternate as time progresses.
 Each time point at which an uncertainty is realized and a reactive (recourse) decision can be taken is referred to as a decision stage.
 The adequate modeling of decision stages is particularly important in planning and scheduling applications, but gives rise to very large optimization problems.
 We address these problems by developing efficient decomposition algorithms and tractable reformulations.

 Endogenous Uncertainty and Active Learning

 Endogenous uncertainty refers to uncertainty that can be affected by our decisions.
 For example, product demand is often uncertain, but we may be able to shift the distribution to higher values by lowering the price.
 We distinguish between three types of endogenous uncertainty: type 1 where decisions alter the probability distribution of uncertain parameters; type 2a where decisions determine whether and when uncertain parameters materialize, and type 2b where decisions determine when the true values of uncertain parameters are observed.
-The figure below shows a purely set-based interpretation of endogenous uncertainty.
+The figure below shows a purely set-based interpretation of endogenous uncertainty (particularly relevant in the context of robust optimization).

 Endogenous uncertainty